 Starting at the State level is a great way to get your feet wet and learn the basics so that you feel more confident about entering at the regional and international competitions!

 Entering is easy to do.
-Check out the 2017 Registration & Rules, then start preparing your 8 best images.
-You can submit your images as physical prints or digital files.
+Check out the 2018 Registration & Rules, then start preparing your 8 best images.
+For 2018 you can only submit your images as digital files.